-Ger For more information on running databases in read-only mode, see "-r server option" on page 149 of the book ASA Database Administration Guide.
+For more information on running databases in read-only mode, see "-r server option" [ASA Database Administration Guide, page 157].

 To enable changes to be made to Adaptive Server Anywhere databases distributed on read-only media such as a CD-ROM, you can use a write file.
 The write file records changes made to a read-only database file, and is located on a read/write storage media such as a hard disk.